SKS-PH/haven-protocol/README.md

 ```shell
 npm run onchain
 ```
+This command shows contract addresses for local deployments of the HavenToken and HavenProtocol along with test accounts.
 ## Running local offchain
 To run offchain locally, open a new terminal and run:
 ```shell